 US STOCKS-Futures near record high ahead of trade agreement, earnings

-Analysts expect profits at S&P 500 companies to drop 0.6% in a second straight quarterly decline, partly down to a strong quarter a year ago and also to the drag from energy and industrials, which have borne the brunt of the trade war.
-At 07:28 a.m.
-ET, Dow e-minis were up 84 points, or 0.29%.
-S&P 500 e-minis were up 9.5 points, or 0.29% and Nasdaq 100 e-minis were up 36.75 points, or 0.41%.
+Analysts expect profits at S&P 500 companies to drop 0.6% in a second straight quarterly decline, according to Refinitiv IBES data, partly due to a strong quarter a year ago and also to the drag from energy and industrials, which have borne the brunt of the trade war.
+At 8:48 a.m.
+ET, Dow e-minis were up 101 points, or 0.35%.
+S&P 500 e-minis were up 10.75 points, or 0.33% and Nasdaq 100 e-minis were up 40.5 points, or 0.45%.

-Tesla Inc and Nio Inc gained 2% and 4.3%, respectively, after a report said China would not make significant cuts to subsidies for new energy vehicles (NEV) this year.
-Oppenheimer also its raised its price target on Tesla to $612 from $385.
+The main indexes were set to open slightly below record levels hit on Thursday, encouraged by signs the United States and Iran backing off further military actions in a conflict following the U.S. killing of a prominent Iranian general.
+Tesla Inc and Nio Inc were up 2.3% and 5.1%, respectively, in premarket trading after a report said China would not make significant cuts to subsidies for new energy vehicles (NEV) this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)